theotchlx/yaml-parser/README.md

 then  draw one automata per word then draw the automata for the whole language, with a stack for keeping track of the indentation then write the parser: shell script that returns true/false with a huge regexp?
+Maybe make a regexp that works on one line and parse each line? (for easier indentation handling).